Can I Cover Pool After Shocking? When It's Safe to Cover

 Several factors affect how quickly chlorine levels drop:

-In summer conditions with full sun exposure, chlorine levels typically drop 1-2 ppm per hour after shocking.
+In summer conditions with full sun exposure, chlorine levels typically drop 1-2 ppm over 4-6 hours after shocking.
 In cooler weather or shaded conditions, this process can take 6-8 hours.

 Preventing Future Issues